wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/performance-testing/installation.md

 ### Installing JMeter server

-The same JAR file used for running the client can be run as a server as well by starting it with the `-s` flag as part of the JMeter arguments.
-It can be installed by simply copying the JAR file to the server and having an adequate JRE installed.
+The same `.jar` file used for running the client can be run as a server as well by starting it with the `-s` flag as part of the JMeter arguments.
+It can be installed by simply copying the `.jar` file to the server and having an adequate JRE installed.

 If SSH tunneling is in use, the server will also need access to the same RMI port mappings file used on the client side.